SerVB/korjector/README.md

 * Clipboard sync between the client and the server
 * Markdown preview
 * Speculative typing prototype
+* Resizing the whole window in real time (you can resize the window to the desired size before the connection though)
+* HiDPI

 ## License
 This project [MIT](LICENSE) licensed.